 If you, or anyone that you know, has popped the question or said “I do” in a setting where horses were involved, we want to hear all about it!
 Tell us your story and maybe you’ll see it in print!

-Excerpt from the e-book Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
-Get this story and eight more Carriage Capers delivered to your in-box by clicking this link: Carriage Capers
+The Trick-or-Treat excerpt is from the e-book Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
+Get the full story and eight more Carriage Capers delivered to your in-box by clicking this link: Carriage Capers